 Molefe said Magaqa and Shivambu had a responsibility to behave themselves.

 "If they don't we'll call on the mother body to step in.
-If you fail to rehabilitate yourself you must leave the movement," he said.

 "You find the two of them running after him [Malema] like students after a pop star." – Sapa